microsoft/JSTSdocs/articles/debugging/sourcemaps.md

 See below if you'll like to know how to configure more advance settings.
 You can use either a tsconfig.json or the project settings, but not both.

 ## Configure source maps using tsconfig.json file
 By adding a *tsconfig.json* file to your project you will indicate that the directory root is a TypeScript project.
-Just right right click *project > Add > New Item > Web > Scripts > TypeScript JSON Configuration File* to generate a file like below:
+Just right click *project > Add > New Item > Web > Scripts > TypeScript JSON Configuration File* to generate a file like below:

 tsconfig.json:
 ```json